Dara Ó Briain: School of Hard Sums

-Dara Ó Briain: School of Hard Sums is a British comedy game show about the subject of mathematics and it is based on the Japanese show Comaneci University Mathematics.
-The programme is broadcast on Dave and is presented by Dara Ó Briain and stars Marcus du Sautoy.
-Each episode is themed and Ó Briain, along with a guest or guests, attempts to solve various conundrums set by du Sautoy.
-At the end of each episode, Ó Briain sets homework questions for viewers; the answers can be checked on the show's website.
+Dara Ó Briain: School of Hard Sums was a British comedy game show about the subject of mathematics, based on the Japanese show Comaneci University Mathematics.
+The programme was broadcast on Dave, was presented by Dara Ó Briain, and starred Marcus du Sautoy.
+Each episode was themed and Ó Briain, along with a guest or guests, attempted to solve various conundrums set by du Sautoy.
+At the end of each episode, Ó Briain set homework questions for viewers; the answers could be checked on the show's website.

 Transmissions

 Episodes

 A pilot episode was produced with the title Dara O'Briain's University of Practical Mathematics, but this was never broadcast.

 The coloured backgrounds denote the result of each of the shows: